hackerpranavpandey/BlockChain-Course-Project/README.md

 (2) python3 backend.py ---port 5002
 (3) python3 backend.py ---port 5003

-In the Frontend Folder run single command-
+In the client Folder run single command-
 (1) npm start

 In the root that is repop folder itself where there is hardhat.config.js run-